****SUBMISSIONS ARE CLOSED****

 The final prize is a film production of the winning script.
 DC APA Film, in partnership with Dewey Tron Productions and OZ Productions will supply the $5K budget, gear, and base crew.
 There is no cash value.
 The end product is a completed short film with a guaranteed entry into the 2019 DC APA Film Festival as a World Premiere.

-In addition, The three top winners will receive a prize package from Inktip (https://www.inktip.com).
+In addition, The winner will receive a prize package from Inktip (https://www.inktip.com).

 FREQUENTLY ASKED QUESTIONS